 The vision of Seafood Watch is to help sustain wild, diverse and healthy ocean ecosystems that will exist long into the future.
 They encourage consumers and businesses to purchase seafood that is fished or farmed in ways that are sustainable.
 Seafood Watch uses science-based, peer reviewed methods to assess how fisheries and farmed seafood impact the environment and they provide recommendations indicating which items are ‘Best Choices,’ ‘Good Alternatives,’ and which ones to ‘Avoid.’

 You can help keep the ocean healthy by picking up a Seafood Watch guide at the GSC and by following Seafood Watch on Facebook and Twitter.
-You can also download the free Seafood Watch app for up-to-date recommendations on where to find ocean-friendly seafood.
-With the Project FishMap app, users can share the location of restaurants and markets that carry sustainable seafood in our community.
+You can also visit the Seafood Watch website for up-to-date recommendations on where to find ocean-friendly seafood.